dlesbre/bibtex-autocomplete/README.md

 **How are entries completed?**

-Once responses from all websites have been found, the script will add fields from website with the following priority by performing a majority vote among the source.
+Once responses from all websites have been found, the script will add fields by performing a majority vote among the sources.
 To do so it uses smart normalization and merging tactics for each field:
 - Authors (and editors) match if they have same last names and, if both first names present, the first name of one is equal/an abbreviation of the other.
-  Author list match if their intersection is non-empty.
+  Author list match they have at least one author in common.
-- ISSN and ISBN are normalized their check digits verified.
+- ISSN and ISBN are normalized and have their check digits verified.
 ISBN are converted to their 13 digit representation
-- URL and DOI are checked for valid format, and further validated by querying them online to ensure they exist
+- URL and DOI are checked for valid format, and further validated by querying them online to ensure they exist.
+DOI are normalized to strip any leading URL and converted to lowercase.
 - Many fields match with abbreviation detection (journal, institution, booktitle, organization, publisher, school and series).
 So `ACM` will match `Association for Computer Machinery`